Undergraduate Biomedical Sciences Student

 ⚲ Dept. of Biomedical Sciences, International Hellenic University, Greece

-I am a final year Biomedical Sciences undergraduate student, currently searching a research facility to perform a 6-month traineeship (obligatory to complete my degree), funded by Erasmus+ grants.
+I am a final year Biomedical Sciences undergraduate student, searching a research facility to perform an internship, funded by Erasmus+ after-placement grants, starting summer 2026.

 Under the guidance of Dr. Tsamesidis Ioannis, I completed my undergraduate thesis on an intersection of hematology and botany, titled “Effects of Achillea millefolium on the physiology of red blood cells and platelets”.
 My research enabled me to gain significant experience in handling and analyzing blood samples, and the subsequent results.

-My skills cover wet and dry lab, as a result of my coursework and my thesis.
+My skills cover wet and dry lab, as a result of my research experience and my traineeship.
 My achievements in education, my work experience, along with my above professional working proficiency in three languages and my attendances at various workshops and conferences portray a person adaptive in diverse environments, with drive to learn and excel independently or in an intercultural team.
+I am always open to learning from my more experienced colleagues, as well as my own errors.
+I am a deeply curious person, and strive to soon expand my scope of knowledge through a Master’s degree.

 Selected Experience